-Policy: CBIC allocates adequate funds to develop and maintain a proctored computer-based test item bank sufficient to provide for the development of multiple scored test forms of the CIC annually that meet the specifications of the content outline.
+Policy: CBIC allocates adequate funds to develop and maintain a proctored computer-based test item bank sufficient to provide for the development of two scored test forms annually that meet the specifications of the content outline.
 CBIC allocates adequate funds to develop and maintain a test item bank for the online recertification examination sufficient to provide for the development of a revised form meeting the specifications of the current content outline every two (2) to three (3) years.
-CBIC allocates adequate funds to develop and maintain a test item bank for the a-IPC and LTC-CIP® examinations to provide for the development of a revised form meeting the specifications of the development of a revised form meeting the specifications to provide for the development of a revised form meeting the specifications to provide for the development of a revised form meeting the specifications of the development of a revised form meeting the specifications to provide for the development of a revised form meeting the specifications to provide for the development of a revised form meeting the specifications of the current content outline at least every other year.
+CBIC allocates adequate funds to develop and maintain a test item bank for the a-IPC and LTC-CIP examinations to provide for the development of a revised form meeting the specifications of the current content outline every other year.

-1. New items created by the Test Committee are added to the item bank in "review status."

-- 2. The Test Committee serves as the content experts and is responsible for finalizing review items to place into the active test pool.
+- New items created by the Test Committee are added to the item bank in "review status." - 2.
+The Test Committee serves as the content experts and is responsible for finalizing review items to place into the active test pool.
 Items must be approved by agreement of the committee to place in the pool of items available for pretesting as unscored items. - 3.
-The Testing Company is responsible for assuring that questions are in an appropriate format and meet recommendations/guidelines of the testing industry. - 4.
+The Testing Company is responsible for assuring that questions are in appropriate format and meet recommendations/guidelines of the testing industry. - 4.
 The Testing Company is responsible for entering items into the item bank, including category and other relevant information relative to the item, and maintaining performance statistics on each item. - 5.
 Items must be referenced.
-References are maintained in the item bank database but are not published. - 6.
+References are maintained in the item bank database, but are not published. - 6.
 A pool conversion of all items in the item banks is done for each new content outline developed as the result of a new Practice Analysis.